As you’ll learn in smart recovery meetings, substance abuse touches all areas of your life, including nutrition.

 Eating nutritious food in recovery works to repair the damage done by substance abuse.
 This can include malnutrition from not eating, a poor diet, or binge eating unhealthy foods.
-And even if you do follow a healthy diet, some substances stop your body absorbing nutrients as it should, or can even destroy nutrients altogether.
+And even if you do follow a healthy diet, some substances stop your body from absorbing nutrients as they should, or can even destroy nutrients altogether.

 Eating well also helps improve your mood and ability to keep positive.
 While overcoming trauma and recovery aren’t as simple as eating fruit and vegetables, eating well is great for your mental health, which will have also suffered during your addiction.

 Here are some of the best foods to help fuel your recovery.

 Bananas are a great source of fuel for your body and mind thanks to their combination of complex carbohydrates, natural sugar, amino acids, and minerals.